MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-dispatch.md

 ## Test your bot

 1. Using your development environment, start the sample code.
 Note the _localhost_ address shown in the address bar of the browser window opened by your App: "https://localhost:<Port_Number>".
-1. Open your Bot Framework Emulator, then select `Create a new bot configuration`.
-A `.bot` file enables you to use the _Inspector_ in the Bot Framework Emulator to see the JSON returned from LUIS and QnA Maker.
+1. Open Bot Framework Emulator, then select `Create a new bot configuration`.
+A `.bot` file enables you to use the _Inspector_ in the Emulator to see the JSON returned from LUIS and QnA Maker.
 1. In the **New bot configuration** dialog box, enter your bot name, and your endpoint URL, such as `http://localhost:3978/api/messages`.
 Save the file at the root of your bot sample code project.
 1. Open the bot file and add sections for your LUIS and QnA Maker apps.
 Use [this example file](https://github.com/microsoft/botbuilder-tools/blob/master/packages/MSBot/docs/sample-bot-file.json) as a template for settings.
 Save the changes.
 1. Select the bot name in the **My Bots** list to access your running bot.
 For your reference, here are some of the questions and commands that are covered by the services built for your bot: